-- a) it is manufactured in a different factory; - b) it is manufactured by a different process (see 8.1); this includes the case when major process changes are made during the production period, e.g. end forging to spinning and change in the heat treatment process; - c) it is manufactured from a steel of different specified chemical composition range from that defined in 6.2.1; - d) it is given a different heat treatment beyond the limits stipulated in 6.4; - e) the base or the base profile has changed, e.g. concave, convex, hemispherical, or also if there is a change in base thickness/cylinder diameter ratio; - f) the overall length of the cylinder has increased by more than 50 % (cylinders with a length/diameter ratio less than 3 shall not be used as reference cylinders for any new design with this ratio greater than 3);
+- a) it is manufactured in a different factory; - b) it is manufactured by a different process (see 8.1); this includes the case when major process changes are made during the production period, e.g. end forging to spinning, change in type of heat treatment etc.;

-ISO 9809-1:2010(E)

-- g) the nominal outside diameter has changed; - h) the guaranteed minimum thickness has changed; - i) the hydraulic test pressure, p_h , has been increased (where a cylinder is to be used for lower-pressure duty than that for which design approval has been given, it shall not be deemed to be a new design); - j) the guaranteed minimum yield strength, $R{\rm eg}$ and/or the guaranteed minimum tensile strength, $R{\rm mg}$, for the finished cylinder have changed.
+- it is manufactured from a steel of different specified chemical composition range as defined in 6.2.1; - d) it is given a different heat treatment beyond the limits stipulated in 6.3; - e) the base profile has been changed, e.g. concave, convex, hemispherical or also if there is a change in base thickness/cylinder diameter ratio; - f) the overall length of the cylinder has been increased by more than 50 % (cylinders with a length/diameter ratio less than 3 shall not be used as reference cylinders for any new design with this ratio greater than 3); - g) the nominal outside diameter has been changed; - h) the guaranteed minimum thickness has been changed; - i) the hydraulic test pressure, $p_h$ , has been increased (where a cylinder is to be used for lower pressure duty than that for which design approval has been given, it shall not be deemed to be a new design); - j) the guaranteed minimum yield strength, $R{\rm eg}$ and/or the guaranteed minimum tensile strength, $R{\rm mg}$ , have changed.